Language and Communication

 Students will be able to conduct a small-scale study analysing language samples.

-A written assignment that shows some specialisation in one area discussed in this module, and includes analysis of relevant language data.
+A 2000-word written assignment that shows some specialisation in one area discussed in this module, and includes analysis of relevant language data.

 Teaching and Learning Strategy